library(igraph)

 Behaviors define how users can interact with the visualization.
 They are added through g6_behaviors() and can be mixed freely.

 Beyond canvas navigation, users can interact with individual elements. drag_element_force() lets you reposition nodes while the force simulation adjusts around them.
-Setting fixed = TRUE keeps a node where you drop it rather than letting the simulation pull it back. hover_activate() highlights a node and its direct neighbors on mouseover. click_select() allows selecting individual nodes with a click.
+Setting fixed = TRUE keeps a node where you drop it rather than letting the simulation pull it back. hover_activate() highlights a node and its direct neighbours on mouseover, and click_select() enables selection, with multiple = TRUE allowing shift-click to accumulate a selection set.

 g6_behaviors(